 - Virtually check in with family and friends – Skype, text, call – make sure everyone is doing ok.
 Social distancing can be very isolating and the anxiety about health, finances, the future can cause severe psychological distress.

 - Contact organizations that make phone calls to the vulnerable and elderly to see if you can volunteer.

 Is there a vaccine or treatment?

 - There are no specific anti-virals that will help at this time.

-- Antibiotics will not help against a virus.
+- Antibiotics will not help against this or any virus.

-- The best way to prevent getting the virus currently is regular hand washing, social distancing and disinfecting surfaces.
+- The best way to prevent getting the virus currently is regular hand washing, social distancing and wearing masks.

 - World Health Organization (WHO) Coronavirus disease (COVID-19) advice for the public: Myth busters

 - Centers for Disease Control (CDC) Coronavirus (COVID_19) resources

 - World Health Organization (WHO) Q&A on coronaviruses (COVID-19)